davidip86/davidip86/README.md

   - Dropbox link to view my answers and code for the bootcamp tasks completed: <https://www.dropbox.com/sh/8jkdup9yr5bvag1/AAAGbyRKfEdnXDTSexDaujwVa?dl=0>
   - LinkedIn profile: <https://www.linkedin.com/in/david-pacheco-980b86173/>

-  *If you're a recruiter / company that may have an opportunity for me, please connect and contact me via LinkedIn*
+  *If you are a recruiter / company that may have an opportunity for me, please connect and contact me via LinkedIn*
 <!--
 **davidip86/davidip86** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.